pratik674/Project-1_DATA_SCIENTIST_UDACITY/README.md

 There are four notebooks, pertaining to the above questions.
 Each of the notebooks is exploratory in searching through the data pertaining to the questions showcased by the notebook title.

 ### Results
-The main findings of the code can be found at the post available here.
+The main findings of the code can be found at the post available at https://medium.com/@iitkgp.pratik/would-you-rather-be-a-host-or-a-guest-for-airbnb-in-seattle-1336a3f86c92

 ###Licensing, Authors, Acknowledgements
 Must give credit to Airbnb for the data.This data is licensed under a Creative Commons Attribution 4.0 International License.You can find more by following the link here https://www.kaggle.com/datasets/airbnb/seattle.
 Otherwise, feel free to use the code here as you would like!